Search icon

 • If you are purchasing a used car and do not have any documents related to engine maintenance, an engine flush can save you from costly repairs.

-• An engine flush cleans the internal of the engine, and in turn, it results in the efficient functioning of the engine.
+• An engine flush cleans the internal parts of the engine, and in turn, it results in the efficient functioning of the engine.
 An efficient engine returns good fuel economy.

 How Does Engine Sludge and Deposit Form?

-The following points explain how sludge and deposits form inside an engine.
+The following points explain how sludge and deposits form inside an engine:

 • Engine oil circulates throughout the engine and lubricates all the moving components.
 In other words, engine oil should be in motion inside the engine.